eBay/Muse/muse-site/docs/03 - understanding-muse/02 - muse-registry-and-assets.md

 # Muse Registry and Assets
 Muse manages all apps and plugins information for both dev time and runtime.
-It includes two parts:
+There are two parts:
 - **registry**: maintains all metadata of Muse apps and plugins
 - **assets**: all plugins releases assets with semantic version.